sugi-juku/get-tension/README.md

         python get_tension_from_wav.py {wavfilename}
         ```

-    - Show training data
+    - plt_data.py

+        You can see graphs of training data.

+        This includes `fit_lr.py`.

         ```bash
         python plt_data.py
         ```

-    - Show tension change
+    - plt_tension_change.py

-        You can see tension change from wavfile in target directory.
+        You can see a graph of tension change from wavfile in target directory.

         For example.

         ```bash
         python plt_tension_change.py tmp/sample
         ```

+    - fit_lr.py

+        Training data are fitted using Linear Regression.

+        It is good to run this regularly using cron.

+    - remake_stdata.py

+        You can remake training data from wavfiles.

 ## Author